sagemath/trac_to_gh/Issue 4786.md

 # Issue 4786: fix some bugs / typos in the solve function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4786

 Original creator: was